stephengold/RyzomConverter/README.md

 For more information about RyzomConverter, read
 [its topic at the jME Forum](https://hub.jmonkeyengine.org/t/convert-all-ryzom-character-models-and-animations-to-j3o-format/37859).

-For more information about The Saga or Ryzom (the MMORPG for which the assets were created) read
+For more information about *The Saga of Ryzom* (the MMORPG for which the assets were created) read
 [its Wikipedia article](https://en.wikipedia.org/wiki/Ryzom).